 Nuggets' Gary Harris: Out 3-to-4 weeks

-Harris (hip) is expected to miss 3-to-4 weeks, Adrian Wojnarowski of ESPN reports.
+Updating a previous report, Harris (hip) is expected to miss 3-to-4 weeks while rehabbing his strained right hip, Adrian Wojnarowski of ESPN reports.

-It sounds like the earliest Harris can suit up again will be early January.
-He has already missed the Nuggets' previous two games.
-Torrey Craig will presumably continue starting for him in his absence, while Malik Beasley should also see an increased workload.
+The Nuggets initially stated only that Harris would be evaluated on a week-to-week basis, but Wojnarowski's report offers a firmer timetable.
+Expect Harris to miss the rest of December, with the hope that he can be back in the lineup shortly after the turn of the calendar.
+Malik Beasley, Torrey Craig and Monte Morris could each continue to pick up increased minutes in Harris' place.

 More News